Ircam-WAM/timeside-sdk-js/README.md

 // by implementing the PersistentJWTToken interface const persistentToken = new LocalStorageJWTToken()

-// Check if a token already exist persistentToken.init()
+// Check if a token already exist and parse it persistentToken.init()

 // Configuration to auto-refresh access token when expired